 Here is a close-up detail of the Mohammed figure.
-According to these two Swedish articles, the Gothem church paintings were undergoing renovation when the Danish cartoon controversy broke, and local experts, fearful that Islamists would attack the church, began to claim that the painting depicts not Mohammed the Prophet, but instead the Ottoman Sultan Mohammed IV (better known as Mehmed IV), who had a similar style of mustache.
-But Mehmet IV was Sultan during the failed Seige of Vienna in the late 17th century, which was over a century after the painting is thought to have been created.
-More likely is that the artist drew Mohammed the Prophet sporting the type of mustache that was popular at the time the painting was made.
+According to these two Swedish articles (unfortunately now offline), the Gothem church paintings were undergoing renovation when the Danish cartoon controversy broke, and local experts, fearful that Islamists would attack the church, began to claim that the painting depicts not Mohammed the Prophet, but instead the Ottoman Sultan Mohammed IV (better known as Mehmed IV), who had a similar style of mustache.
+But Mehmet IV did not become known to most Europeans (especially Europeans as far away as Gotland) until the pivotal Battle of Vienna in 1683, when Christian forces defeated his invading Ottoman army -- ten years after the painting was created.
+There would be little reason in 1673 for an artist so far removed from the Ottoman Empire to depict a distant political figure unknown to his audience.
+More likely is that the artist indeed drew Mohammed the Prophet, but sporting the style of mustache that was popular at the time the painting was made.
 Interestingly, these wall paintings were probably made during the period that Gotland was part of Denmark, making this the original Danish Mohammed cartoon.

 (Thanks to Martin for the translations.)

 This mezzotint print by German artist Johan-Jacob Haid was made in the mid-1700s, and is almost certainly a portrait of Mohammed.
 A larger-size image can be seen here.

 The following two peculiar line drawings show Mohammed dressed in Renaissance-era German garb and not behaving as one might expect: